WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The approach for media is media striping.

-To avoid HOL blocking, we cannot send a second media packet on a byway until we are sure the first media packet was received.
+To avoid HOL blocking, we cannot send a second media packet on a byway until we are sure the prior media packet was received.
 This is why the client opens multiple media byways.

 When either the client or server sends a media frame on a byway, it immediately marks the byway as blocked.
 At that point, it SHOULD NOT send another media frame on that byway.
 The client or server notes the sequence number and channel number for that media frame.
-Once it receives an acknowledgement on the media control channel for that corresponding media frame, it marks the byway as UNBLOCKED.
+Once it receives an acknowledgement for that corresponding media frame, it marks the byway as UNBLOCKED.
 A client or server MAY send a media frame on any unblocked byway.